sass/sass/proposal/package-importer.d.ts.md

 ### Design Decisions

-#### Using a `pkg` url scheme
+#### Using a `pkg:` URL scheme

 We could use the `~` popularized by Webpack's `load-sass` format, but this has been deprecated since 2021.
 In addition, since this creates a URL that is syntactically a relative URL, it does not make it clear to the implementation or the reader where to find the file.

-While the Dart Sass implementation allows for the use of the `package:` url scheme, a similar standard doesn't exist in Node.
-We chose the `pkg:` url scheme as it clearly communicates to both the user and compiler, and does not have known conflicts in the ecosystem.
+While the Dart Sass implementation allows for the use of the `package:` URL scheme, a similar standard doesn't exist in Node.
+We chose the `pkg:` URL scheme as it clearly communicates to both the user and compiler that the specified files are from a dependency.
+The `pkg:` URL scheme also does not have known conflicts in the ecosystem.

-#### No built-in `pkg` resolver for browsers
+#### No built-in `pkg:` resolver for browsers

-Dart Sass will not provide a built-in resolver for browsers to use the `pkg` scheme.
+Dart Sass will not provide a built-in resolver for browsers to use the `pkg:` scheme.
 To support a similar functionality, a user would need to ensure that files are served, and the loader would need to fetch the URL.
 In order to follow the same algorithm for [resolving a file: URL], we would need to make many